Fail-Fast-V0/Voron-Mods/README.md

 ## **Assembly**
-### 1) press the collet into the top of the printed mid body *note the angle of the bore - try to push the collet is inline with the bore in the mid body.*
+### 1) press the collet into the top of the printed mid body *note the angle of the bore - try to push the collet so that it is inline with the bore in the mid body.*
 <img src="https://github.com/bogeyf14/Voron_Mods/blob/main/Bowden%20Mini%20Afterburner/Images/IMG_20220112_123712.jpg"  width="300" height="400">

 ### 2) push the teflon tube in to the desired length.
 It should stick out the bottom by some amount which is determined by whichever hotend you use (see v0.1 manual )